open-telemetry/oteps/text/0230-telemetry-viewer.md

 ## Trade-offs and mitigations

-There are two major trade-offs this makes in terms of the ecosystem; One, it brings this component into the purview of the OpenTelemetry organization rather than leaving it entirely to both independent or commercial development efforts.
-Two, it could seem to presage a more opinionated approach to the collector as a product offering rather than as a component or piece of middleware.

-To the former point, I believe that the project has a responsibility to define requirements and signposts for tooling that we believe would be useful in order to not only grow our developer community, but also our contributor community.

-To the latter, I would argue that if we seek to become a 'native instrumentation layer' for cloud-native systems, it is incumbent upon us to be opinionated about how OpenTelemetry should be used, and to provide the development community with tooling that makes their lives easier.
+There are two points I'd like to address in terms of trade-offs around this component.

+- _Jaeger, Prometheus, and other CNCF Observability Projects_

+Future work on Jaeger and Prometheus promises to bring these tools more into alignment with OpenTelemetry as a 'default choice' for data storage, query, visualization, and workflows.
+This is cause for celebration, to be sure.
+However, as noted above, these projects are fundamentally designed to scale out for production uses of thousands or millions of data points a minute, and potentially thousands of users.
+They are not designed for the individual developer or operator.

+This component specifically does not seek to replace either of these tools, and I believe this OTEP helps define the boundary of tooling that we plan to build and support going forward.

+- _Why not let the community figure it out for themselves?_

+Since this OTEP was originally written, there have been examples of community-built tools (such as OTelBin, which visualizes Collector configurations) and vertically integrated solutions like .NET Aspire which are built on top of OpenTelemetry concepts or components.
+It's entirely possible that if we do nothing, someone will come up with a solution that users coalesce around.
+However, I believe we have a responsibility to define the types of tools that are useful, and also to offer potential contributors a variety of projects to work on.
+OTV would be a great place for 'traditional' application developers and front-end developers to make contributions to OpenTelemetry, increasing our contributor base and contributor diversity.

 ## Prior art and alternatives